ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 the run state.
 If a high priority thread becomes ready to run it will preempt a running thread of lower priority.
 Importantly, a high priority thread running on the CPU will not stop running unless it blocks on an RTOS API call or is preempted by a higher priority thread.
 A thread's priority is defined in the thread structure and the following priority definitions are available.
-The default priority is \b osPriorityNormal.
-The \b osPriority_t value specifies the priority for a thread.
+The default priority is `osPriorityNormal`.
+The \ref osPriority_t value specifies the priority for a thread.

 Once the threads are running, there are a small number of RTOS system calls which are used to manage the running threads.
 It